Voiced velar nasal

 While almost all languages have //m// and //n// as phonemes, //ŋ// is rarer.
 Half of the 469 languages surveyed in (Anderson 2008) had a velar nasal phoneme; as a further curiosity, many of them limit its occurrence to the syllable coda.
 The velar nasal does not occur in many of the languages of the Americas, the Middle East, or the Caucasus, but it is extremely common among Australian Aboriginal languages, languages of Sub-Saharan Africa, East Asian and Southeast Asian languages, and Polynesian languages.
-In many languages that do not have the velar nasal as a phoneme, such as the Romance languages, it occurs as an allophone of //n// before velar consonants.
+The Láá Láá Bwamu language is one of the few languages that has the sound as its only nasal consonant.
+In many languages that do not have the velar nasal as a phoneme, such as most of the Romance languages, it occurs as an allophone of //n// before velar consonants.
 This kind of assimilation can even be found in languages with phonemic voiced velar nasals, such as English.
 An example of this phenomenon is the word income; its underlying representation, //ˈɪnˌkʌm//, can be realized as either /[ˈɪnˌkʌm]/ or /[ˈɪŋˌkʌm]/.

 An example of a language that lacks a phonemic or allophonic velar nasal is Russian, in which //n// is pronounced as laminal denti-alveolar even before velar consonants.

 Some languages have a pre-velar nasal, which is articulated slightly more front compared with the place of articulation of the prototypical velar nasal, though not as front as the prototypical palatal nasal - see that article for more information.

 Conversely, some languages have a post-velar nasal, which is articulated slightly behind the place of articulation of a prototypical velar nasal, though not as back as the prototypical uvular nasal.